Alejogb1/job-board/blog-data/does-mlflow-automatically-create-a-new-experiment-run-when-manually-logging-alongside-automatic-logging.md

 id: "does-mlflow-automatically-create-a-new-experiment-run-when-manually-logging-alongside-automatic-logging"
 ---

-Okay, let’s tackle this one.
+, let’s tackle this one.
 The intricacies of mlflow experiment runs, especially when mixing manual and automatic logging, is something I’ve definitely spent a fair amount of time debugging over the years.
 It’s a very common point of confusion, and it’s absolutely necessary to understand how mlflow handles this to maintain organized experiments.
 So, to the point: does mlflow automatically create a new experiment run when manually logging alongside automatic logging?
 The answer isn’t a straightforward ‘yes’ or ‘no’ – it’s conditional, and it depends on the exact context of your code.
 Let's dissect it.

 The core of the matter revolves around mlflow’s concept of an 'active run'.
 Mlflow keeps track of an active run, typically initialized through `mlflow.start_run()`, or implicitly through certain automatic logging mechanisms.
 If you are using an auto-logging library, it may begin a run in the background, which makes the situation trickier.
-When you manually log parameters, metrics, or artifacts, these are associated with the *currently active run*.
+When you manually log parameters, metrics, or artifacts, these are associated with the _currently active run_.
 If no active run is present, mlflow typically attempts to start a new one implicitly, usually based on any set configurations such as experiment name, or if none is provided a default one is initialized, or in some cases, throws an error.

-However, and this is the crucial part, if you have an active run (started manually or automatically) and then initiate an automatic logging function, *it will typically attach that automatic logging to the existing run*.
+However, and this is the crucial part, if you have an active run (started manually or automatically) and then initiate an automatic logging function, _it will typically attach that automatic logging to the existing run_.
 This means that no new run is automatically created; everything gets logged under the same run id.
 This is particularly relevant when using auto-logging functions provided by libraries like scikit-learn or tensorflow, which can get tangled with manually logged parameters.

 Let's make this concrete with a few code snippets based on scenarios I've encountered.